-Virus ravages NY nursing homes: Many report multiple deaths
+‘Heartbreaking’ report shows virus ravaging NY nursing homes

 ALBANY, N.Y.
 (AP) — The despair wrought on nursing homes by the coronavirus was laid bare Friday in a state survey identifying numerous New York facilities where multiple patients died over the past few weeks.

-Nineteen of the state’s nursing homes have each had 20 deaths or more linked to the pandemic, the report said.
+Nineteen of the state’s nursing homes reported 20 or more deaths linked to the pandemic, the survey said.

+One Brooklyn home, the Cobble Hill Health Center, was listed as having 55 deaths.
+Officials at the facility, which has more than 300 beds located in a 19th-century former hospital in a tony section of Brooklyn, didn’t immediately return a call seeking comment.

-One Brooklyn home reported having 55 deaths.
-Four homes, in the Bronx, Queens and Staten Island, were listed as having more than 40.
+Four homes, in the Bronx, Queens and Staten Island, were listed as having 40 or more deaths.

+“These have been surreal times, and we are suffering, as is everybody else,” said Dr. Roy Goldberg, medical director at Kings Harbor Multicare Center, a 720-bed home which reported 45 fatalities.

-The survey’s release came after days of news media reports about homes so stricken by the virus that bodies had to be stacked inside storage rooms while families struggled to get information about isolated loved-ones.
+The survey’s release came after days of news media reports about homes so stricken by the virus that bodies had to be stacked inside storage rooms while families struggled to get information about isolated loved ones.

 The list was far from complete.
 It was based on a survey sent by the state asking for details.
 Nursing homes had until 2 p.m.
 Thursday to respond.